ahgraber/yaaal/docs/design_document.md

 The `@tool` decorator allows the developer to denote Python functions as callable tools that agents can invoke during their workflows.
 Both `@tool` decorated functions and Caller objects have a `signature()` method that describes the tool inputs as a Pydantic BaseModel for easy conversion to json schema, allowing easy integration into LLM tool-calling requests.

+### 3.6 Sequential Processing

+**Flow**: Flows process a predefined series of steps (Caller | CallableWithSignature) before returning a final response.
+Flows are a special version of Caller and therefore have a tool signature and can be invoked as functions through Callers, Flows, or Agents.

+### 3.7 Agentic Decisions

+**Agent**: Agents use LLMs control the workflow -- the AI system handles conditional logic instead of relying on code or the end user.
+This means that an Agent may identify applicable tools for the request, create a plan to follow, and determine when to continue or when to revert control to the user.

 ## 4. Architecture and Design